 Glenn joined Watsi on September 1st, 2017.
-Three years ago, Glenn became the 3118th member to automatically support a new Watsi patient every month.
-Since then, 3,361 more people have become monthly donors!
+Four years ago, Glenn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Glenn's most recent donation traveled 8,500 miles to support Eliphas, a 13-year-old from Kenya, to fund a surgery to repair his fractured femur.

 Glenn has funded healthcare for 33 patients in 6 countries.